danielnarey/componentize/README.md

 **Componentize offers a lightweight, functional approach to encapsulation for client-side JavaScript applications.** It combines the ideas of HTML templating ([Handlebars](https://www.npmjs.com/package/handlebars), [Pug](https://www.npmjs.com/package/pug)), encapsulated components ([React](https://reactjs.org/), [Preact](https://preactjs.com/)), and pure functions for rendering view and updating state ([Elm](https://guide.elm-lang.org/architecture/)).

-Unlike the last three frameworks mentioned, **Componentize does not implement a virtual DOM**, so components are re-rendered on function execution, without diffing and batching DOM changes.
-This makes Componentize less suitable for games and interactive animations with many, frequent DOM updates.
-For user interactions in a typical client-side application, however, no appreciable performance difference should be expected in modern browsers.
-Performance can be optimized by defining small interactive components that do only one thing, and then using static templates for larger sections of content.
+Unlike the last three frameworks mentioned, **Componentize does not implement a virtual DOM**, so components are re-rendered on function execution, without auto-magically diffing and batching DOM changes.
+For applications like animations and games where many, frequent DOM updates will be processed, `window.requestAnimationFrame(...)` should be used along with this package to batch calls to update functions and execute them at timed intervals.
+Performance in re-rendering may be optimized by defining small interactive components that do only one thing, and then using static templates for larger sections of content.

-Another difference to more comprehensive frameworks is that **Componentize has no special syntax, and no specific build tools are required**.
+Another difference to more comprehensive frameworks is that **Componentize has no special syntax beyond ES2018 ([object spread](https://github.com/tc39/proposal-object-rest-spread)), and no specific build tools are required**.
+Using *some* modern build toolchain is recommended.
+The example modules included in the documentation are transpiled to browser targets with [Babel](https://babeljs.io/) and bundled with [Parcel](https://parceljs.org/).

 ## Example